-- SP 0220 is a prerequisite for all subsequent Spanish classes (except SP 0225, SP 0231B, and SP 0231N).
+- SP 0220 is a prerequisite for all subsequent Spanish classes.
 After taking SP 0220, students may take all remaining courses (required and elective) at any time and in any order, provided individual course prerequisites are met.

 - Any questions regarding the major should be directed to the director of the Spanish section.